-Whether you’re looking to build your first online business, or are simply thinking about exploring new Ecommerce tools, there are tons of options when it comes to Ecommerce platforms as we enter 2019.
+Whether you’re building your first online business, or thinking about exploring new eCommerce tools, there are tons of options when it comes to eCommerce platforms

 If you’ve done any prior searching around, you’ve probably come across the names Magento and OpenCart.
 They’re two of the most common Ecommerce platforms used to create online businesses, and they’re among the most effective.